 It should work because if one consumer finds it empty then it will signal the producer to be awake.
 Now by this time if another consumer locks the mutex and find the buffer empty it will just send the signal again but the producer is already awake.
 Then it will also wait and producer will produce something and signal the consumers to be awake.

+Actually, the code would be incorrect.
+Think about when the conditional variable is signaled and who can be awakened by the signal if there is only one condition variable.

+Resubmit answer:

+For this case, the code will be incorrect.
+For this we will need at least two condition variables.

+Now in the given case (one producer two consumer):

+Say for example two consumers is waiting for a signal and then producer produce something and signal one of them.
+Then that consumer will come and make the queue empty and will signal another but the another one will come and will find it empty.
+So, they will be in an infinite loop.

 b.
 As in part a, assume one condition variable is used, rather than two.
 Also change the code to use pthread_cond_broadcast() instead of pthread_cond_signal() in both the producer and consumer routines.
 Now will the code work correctly?
 If so, argue why it is correct.
 If not, give an example illustrating how it can fail.
 Even if it is correct, is it a good solution?

 No there is a chance that one consumer finds the buffer empty and signal everyone to get awake.
 Then before the producer having the chance of producing some thing another consumer comes and finds the buffer still empty.
 Then it will signal again to everyone including the waiting consumer to be awake.
 Now if again the consumer take the buffer again and if the loop goes on then there will be deadlock.

+Actually the code would be correct.
+Please try this question again.

+Resubmit answer:

+If pthread_cond_broadcast is used the code will run properly but it will be inefficient.
+Each time pthread_cond_broadcast will signal everyone (all producers and consumers), but each must wait for other (producer will wait for consumer and consumer will wait for producer) and the whole queue will not be used in this case.